 buffer.
 This buffer is then encrypted by the function at address

 encrypt_buffer.
 The ransomware uses an encryption algorithm based on Salsa20 stream cipher.

 Buffer before encryption - the buffer contains the local file “C:\Program Files\die_win32_portable\base\db\Binary\bzip.1.sg” (not associated with the malware)

 Buffer after encryption

-After written the encrypted buffer to the file, 2 encrypted blocks and the string
+After written the encrypted buffer to the file, the used key, nonce and the string

-_RAGNAR_ are added to the end of the file.
+_RAGNAR_ are written to the end of the file.